 This happened a couple of times in Brimstone, where someone Stone suspected of being one of the 113, was revealed to be human because they bled.

 The alien human hybrids on The X-Files bled green blood that could produce a deadly gas (to non-aliens) when exposed to the atmosphere, as did the aliens themselves.
 This got lampshaded in a heartbreakingly awesome way in "The Unnatural".
 Ironically, this means that Mulder could see an alien-human hybrid bleeding, and not know there was anything weird going on because he's red/green colorblind!

-An episode of Stargate SG-1 has the team realize something is amiss when an attempt to draw blood from O'Neill yields silvery-white fluid instead.
+An episode has the team realize something is amiss when an attempt to draw blood from O'Neill yields silvery-white fluid instead.

 While the alien Clark Kent bleeds red blood on the few occasions he's hurt enough to bleed in Smallville, cyborg human Victor Stone (Cyborg of Teen Titans fame) bleeds black mech fluids, keeping in line with the comics.
 This does not carry over to the Teen Titans cartoon, where it appears to be clear.

 The alien teenagers of Roswell have both blood and saliva that looks normal to the naked eye but not under a microscope.